 Lunch is at 1.30pm (time to rest or swim)

 Dinner is served at 7.30pm (time to socialise and enjoy the beautiful surroundings)

 Q – What’s the weather like?

 We usually enjoy plenty of sunshine with average temperatures varying between 18 degrees Celsius (min. night temp) and 35 degrees Celsius (max.day temp).
-On hot days participants enjoy the swimming pool which is a great way to get refreshed.
 From mid August the evenings and mornings can be are fresh so a jumper is useful.

 Q- What is the accommodation like?